lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 #### Binary Tree

-A binary tree has a special condition that each node can have two children at maximum.
+A binary tree has a special condition that each node can have **two children at maximum**.

 #### Full Binary Tree